 I’m totally down for a road trip; the scenery, the places that you’ll pass by or the places you’ll end up.
 It can be planned out perfectly, super spontaneous, relaxing, adventurous or what about scary?
 I know… you’re probably thinking that’s insane, right?
 But it can be scary in a good way, as in, if you want to be scared.
 With the autumn leaves changing colors, the East Coast is the perfect place to take a road trip.
 It’s the most beautiful time of year (if you ask me).
 With Halloween right around the corner, it’s also the perfect time of the year to visit some of America’s most haunted places.
+A Haunted East coast road trip would be the perfect way to do it.
 It can be a killer time… no pun intended.

 Fly into Boston, drive to Salem, Massachusetts, and begin your journey in one of America’s most haunted cities.
 A place where the witches are alive and well during the month of October.
 Probably the most notable thing that Salem is known for is the execution of 19 men and women who were accused of witchcraft in 1692.
 After reading 5 Haunted Places to Visit on Vacation from Alamo Rent A Car’s Scenic Route for some travel inspiration, I think it’s worth mentioning that the number one haunted place to visit in Salem is the Joshua Ward House.
 The house was built on the land of George Corwin, the town sheriff who was nicknamed “The Strangler.”
 Under his watch, the 19 men and women were either hung or strangled to death.
 There have been several instances of paranormal activity reported.
 Some have even said they’ve been choked by a force that cannot be seen.
 There are also several Salem ghost tours which will take you around to some of the most haunted places in the city.
 Spellbound Tours in particular looks like they had some great reviews.

 Exeter, Rhode Island